akalinow/TPCReco/TrackGenerator/README.md

  }
 ```
 ### TTree branches
 Generator's output is saved as TTree in *.root file.
-The TTree structure is similar to that used in GrawToRoot with a few addinational branches:
+The TTree structure is similar to that used in GrawToRoot with a few additional branches:

 ```
  Event            (EventTPC*)               #Generated event (same as GrawToRoot)